ercolessi/strangenessZDC/macros/TreeCreation/README.txt

 3) Run the macro DoMerge.C and merge in one file all root files from all the run numbers for one period and download it in local

+4) Run the macro ZDCCalibration.cxx to obtain the calibration file analogous to the OADB which contains the ZDC percentile